Log in Start

 Nobody is immune from its effects.
 In a 2005 study1 the finance professors Ulrike Malmendier and Geoffrey Tate argued that personal characteristics of CEOs in large corporations lead to distortions in corporate investment policies.
 They stated that overconfident CEOs systematically overestimate the return on their investment projects.

-Numerous tragedies and chaotic events – ranging from the Titanic sinking to the Chernobyl disaster to the global financial crisis – can all be attributed to excessive levels of confidence (and the related optimism bias).
+Numerous tragedies and chaotic events – ranging from the Titanic sinking to the Chernobyl disaster to the global financial crisis – have been linked to excessive levels of confidence (and the related optimism bias).
 Participants, and so-called ‘experts’ in particular, rarely believe such outcomes can occur.

 Nobel prize-winning psychologist Daniel Kahneman called overconfidence “the most significant of the cognitive biases”.
 He stated in a Guardian newspaper interview in 2015 that if he had a magic wand, overconfidence would be the human bias he would most like to eliminate.